Medical certificates and reporting absences

 - anxiety caused by visa issues

-- examination conditions – disruption in the examination room, excessive noise, behaviour of other students.
+- examination conditions: disruption in the examination room, excessive noise, behaviour of other students.
+Normally, these conditions will be reported to the invigilators who will pass the reports onto the faculty to be dealt with as appropriate.

 We are unable to provide retrospective medical certification (ie if you were recently unwell but have now recovered).
 We can only provide medical certification if you are currently unwell and this is confirmed at an examination at the University Health Centre or the Old School Surgery.